RAKWireless/WisBlock/examples/sensors/RAK1920_MikroBUS_Temperature_TMP102/README.md

 The Arduino test software is written as follow:

 ```
-// Include the SparkFun TMP102 library.
-// Click here to get the library: http://librarymanager/All#SparkFun_TMP102

 #include <Wire.h> // Used to establied serial communication on the I2C bus
-#include <SparkFunTMP102.h> // Used to send and recieve specific information from our sensor
+#include <SparkFunTMP102.h> // Click here to get the library: http://librarymanager/All#SparkFun_TMP102

 TMP102 sensor0;